 Augustiner Zur Schranke

 The Augustiner Brewery Munich is the oldest brewery in the heart of Munich.
 Since 1328, the brewery aspires to produce beer of the highest quality.
-On the site brew masters decide, together with the local farmers, the cultivation of exquisite types of rye, which are then turned into malt in malt-house owned by the brewery.
+Brew masters decide, together with the local farmers, the cultivation of exquisite types of rye, which are then turned into malt in a malt-house owned by the brewery.
 High quality hops from the Hallertau guarantee a unique taste.
 In accordance with the Bavarian beer ‘purity requirements’, the reliable traditional brewing methods - together with a long and gentle ripening process - allow the beer enough time to develop its unique character.
 We only produce selected types of beer, which are described in detail on the central pages of the menu.
 Our focus is on tradition; that is why we invest in our brewery owned restaurants and continue serving our beer from wooden barrels at the Octoberfest.